Tyrrrz/Gress/Readme.md

 ## Features

-- Manages and aggregates progress from multiple operations
+- Allows adding operations on the fly
-- Supports weighted operations
+- Supports operations with custom weight
-- Implements `INotifyPropertyChanged`
+- Implements known interfaces like `INotifyPropertyChanged` and `IProgress<T>`
-- Implements `IProgress<double>`
 - Targets .NET Framework 4.5+ and .NET Standard 1.0+
 - No external dependencies